siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Commit.md

-# File changes, Staging and Commiting.
+# File changes, Staging and Committing.

 We saw that it is a two-step process for our first commit - first, we use git add, then git commit.
 This is an important pattern used by Git.
 To understand this in more detail, it’s useful to know that Git has three ‘areas’ shown in the following picture.